-9.4 Conditions on portable sign
+9.5 Conditions on portable sign

-- (1) If the local government approves an application for a permit for a portable sign, the application is to be taken to be approved subject to the following conditions- - (a) the portable sign shall- - (i) not exceed 1,000 millimetres in height; - (ii) not exceed an area of 0.8 square metres on any side; - (iii) relate only to the business activity described on the permit; - (iv) not be placed in any position other than immediately in front of the building or the business to which the sign relates and be located not closer than 500 millimetres to the kerb or further than 1,200 millimetres from the kerb so as to ensure the free passage of persons using the footpath; - (v) be removed each day at the close of the business to which it relates and not be erected again until the business next opens for trading;
+- (1) Without limiting the generality of clause 3.6(1)(a), the local government may approve an application for a permit for a portable sign subject to conditions relating to- - (a) the portable sign - (i) not exceeding 1,000 millimetres in height; - (ii) not exceeding an area of 0.8 square metres on any side; - (iii) relating only to the business activity described on the permit; - (iv) not being placed in any position other than immediately in front of the building or the business to which the sign relates, and being located no closer than 500 millimetres to the kerb or further than 1,200 millimetres from the kerb so as to ensure the free passage of persons using the footpath, if the sign is advertising an adjacent business or activity; - (v) being removed each day at the close of the business to which it relates and not be erected again until the business next opens for trading, if the sign is advertising an adjacent business or activity; - (vi) being secured in position in accordance with any requirements of the local government; - (vii) being placed so as not to obstruct or impede the reasonable use of a thoroughfare or place by any person or the sight line of any vehicle drivers; and - (viii) being maintained in good condition; and - (b) the number of portable signs being erected in relation to the 1 building or business. - (2) The permit holder of a permit for a portable sign must comply with any conditions imposed in accordance with subclause (1).

-- (vi) be secured in position in accordance with any requirements of the local government; - (vii) be placed so as not to obstruct or impede the reasonable use of a thoroughfare or access to a place by any person or the sight line of any vehicle drivers; and - (viii) be maintained in good condition; and - (b) no more than one portable sign shall be erected in relation to the one building or business. - (2) The permit holder of a permit for a portable sign shall comply with each of the conditions in subclause (1).
+9.6 Conditions on election sign

-9.5 Conditions on election sign
+- (1) If the local government approves an application for a permit for the erection or placement of an election sign on local government property or a thoroughfare, the application is to be taken to be approved subject to the sign- - (a) being erected at least 30 metres from any intersection;

-- (1) If the local government approves an application for a permit for the erection or placement of an election sign on a thoroughfare, the application is to be taken to be approved subject to the sign- - (a) being erected at least 30 metres from any intersection; - (b) being free standing and not being affixed to any existing sign, post, power or light pole, or similar structure; - (c) being placed so as not to obstruct or impede the reasonable use of a thoroughfare or access to a place by any person; - (d) being placed so as not to obstruct or impede the vision of a driver of a vehicle entering or leaving a thoroughfare or crossing; - (e) being maintained in good condition; - (f) not being erected until the election to which it relates has been officially announced; - (g) being removed within 24 hours of the close of polls on voting day; - (h) not being placed within 100 metres of any works on the thoroughfare; - (i) being securely installed; - (j) not being an illuminated sign; - (k) not incorporating reflective or fluorescent materials; and - (I) not displaying only part of a message which is to be read with other separate signs in order to obtain the whole message. - (2) The permit holder of a permit for the erection or placement of an election sign shall comply with each of the conditions in subclause (1).
+- (b) being free standing and not being affixed to any existing sign, post, power or light pole or similar structure; - (c) being placed so as not to obstruct or impede the reasonable use of a thoroughfare or place by any person; - (d) being placed so as not to obstruct or impede the vision of a driver of a vehicle entering or leaving a thoroughfare or crossing; - (e) being maintained in good condition; - (f) not being erected until the election to which it relates has been officially announced; - (g) being removed within 24 hours of the close of polls on voting day; - (h) not being placed within 100 metres of any works on a thoroughfare; - (i) being securely installed; - (j) not being an illuminated sign; - (k) not incorporating reflective or fluorescent materials; and - (I) not displaying only part of a message which is to be read with other separate signs in order to obtain the whole message. - (2) The permit holder of a permit for the erection or placement of an election sign must comply with each of the conditions in subclause (1).